c3333/cpp-docs.de-de/docs/dotnet/functional-stl-clr.md

 ## <a name="bind2nd-stlclr"></a><a name="bind2nd"></a>bind2nd (STL/CLR)

-Generiert eine `binder2nd` für ein Argument und einen Funktor.
+Generiert ein `binder2nd` für ein Argument und einen Funktor.

 ### <a name="syntax"></a>Syntax